← All posts

 -p "Heavy task" --dangerously-skip-permissions

-If you don’t want to type docker compose -f /path/to/docker-compose.yml every time, a small wrapper script helps:
+If you don’t want to type docker compose -f /path/to/docker-compose.yml every time:

 #!/usr/bin/env bash